ZhongliangGuo/MathWorks-Radar-Drone-Project/README.md

 ### Neural network architectures

-5. Krizhevsky A, Sutskever I, Hinton G E. Imagenet classification with deep convolutional neural networks[J].
-Advances in neural information processing systems, 2012, 25.
+5. Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E. Hinton.
+"ImageNet classification with deep convolutional neural networks." *Advances in Neural Information Processing Systems* 25 (2012).
-6. He K, Zhang X, Ren S, et al. Deep residual learning for image recognition[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
-2016: 770-778.
+6. He, Kaiming, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
+"Deep residual learning for image recognition."
+In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, pp. 770-778.
+2016.
-7. Xie S, Girshick R, Dollár P, et al. Aggregated residual transformations for deep neural networks[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
-2017: 1492-1500.
+7. Xie, Saining, Ross Girshick, Piotr Dollár, Zhuowen Tu, and Kaiming He.
+"Aggregated residual transformations for deep neural networks."
+In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, pp. 1492-1500.
+2017.
-8. Tan M, Le Q. Efficientnet: Rethinking model scaling for convolutional neural networks[C]//International conference on machine learning.
-PMLR, 2019: 6105-6114.
+8. Tan, Mingxing, and Quoc Le.
+"EfficientNet: Rethinking model scaling for convolutional neural networks."
+In *International Conference on Machine Learning*, pp. 6105-6114.
+PMLR, 2019.
-9. Liu Z, Mao H, Wu C Y, et al. A convnet for the 2020s[C]//Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
-2022: 11976-11986.
+9. Liu, Zhuang, Hanzi Mao, Chao-Yuan Wu, Christoph Feichtenhofer, Trevor Darrell, and Saining Xie.
+"A ConvNet for the 2020s."
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, pp. 11976-11986.
+2022.